victoria-r/Code_Samples/MSA/MSA.md

 # translate_APOE.py

 This script translates the APOE ortholog sequences from nucleotide sequences to amino acid sequences using BioPython.
-Creates a fasta file called apoe_aa.fasta that contains the translated orthologs.
+Creates a fasta file called ```apoe_aa.fasta``` that contains the translated orthologs.

 # align_APOE.sh

-This script uses Clustal Omega to align the translated APOE orthologs from apoe_aa.fatsa.
-Creates a fasta file called aligned_apoe.fasta that contains the aligned orthologs.
+This script uses Clustal Omega to align the translated APOE orthologs from ```apoe_aa.fatsa```.
+Creates a fasta file called ```aligned_apoe.fasta``` that contains the aligned orthologs.

 ## Getting Started